keryell/BitWizard_SPI_relay/README.rst

 Anyway, it is not complete waste of time: I will recycle and extend this SPI library in some other projects.

-This has been tested with Raspbian GNU/Linux 8 (jessie) with G++ 4.9 on a Raspberry Pi 3.
+This has been tested with Raspbian GNU/Linux 8 (jessie) with Clang 3.9 on a Raspberry Pi 3.